Epicodus-Curriculum/career-services-full-stack/student-handbook.md

     *  Due at 8 am on Monday for full-time students.
     *  Due at 9 am on Sunday for part-time students.

-Once you are passing a project, there’s nothing more required of you.
+Once you are passing a project, there's nothing more required of you.
 You can tell whether you’ve passed or failed a project by your feedback on Epicenter.

 If you do not meet the objectives on your initial submission, you'll need to resubmit your project.
-It’s commonplace for students to do a resubmission and the feedback will direct you on what’s missing.
+It's commonplace for students to do a resubmission and the feedback will direct you on what's missing.
 Keep in mind that you do not have to wait until the resubmission deadline to turn in your project — we welcome you to turn in resubmissions early.

 If your project is not passing all objectives by the resubmission deadline, 10 days after the project was assigned, you'll be given an Academic Warning and you will have one additional week to meet all objectives on your project by the final deadline.